 “I think it should be illegal [to discriminate based on criminal records],” Vargas said.
 “I don’t think that background checks should be used to qualify people for housing.
 Because there is no evidence that it makes society any safer,” he added.

 In New York City, background checks may in fact be banned, as part of housing applications.
-Last summer, City Council Representative Stephen Levin introduced a bill to prevent housing discrimination on the basis of arrest or criminal record.
+In August of 2020, City Council Representative Stephen Levin introduced a bill to prevent housing discrimination on the basis of arrest or criminal record.
 The bill currently has eighteen cosponsors, but there is no timeline for a vote.
 Portland, Seattle and Minneapolis have all passed similar initiatives.
 But in New York City, the real estate lobby, including the Real Estate Board of New York and the Rent Stabilization Association, opposes the bill.

 Even in those cities where background checks are still permitted, a criminal record is not always grounds for refusing to lease to a formerly incarcerated person.
 According to the Department of Housing and Urban Development (HUD), “A housing provider must show that its policy accurately distinguishes between criminal conduct that indicates a demonstrable risk to resident safety and/or property and criminal conduct that does not.”
 What this means is that you may not deny someone housing simply because they have a criminal record.
 Given the racism that pervades the criminal justice system, as well as the high overall rates of incarceration in the U.S., most formerly incarcerated people would not, in fact, pose a demonstrable risk to your property or “resident safety,” and you could be committing unlawful discrimination if you deny them housing.